qbism/q2tools-220/README.md

 # qbsp format:
 Extended map limits for larger or more detailed maps.
 Several 16-bit data types are changed to 32-bit.
 This feature requires a supporting engine.
 See common/qfiles.h for differences in limits.

 Usage:  Add -qbsp to the bsp command line.  vis and rad will detect QBSP automatically.
-No released engine supports this yet.
-See https://github.com/qbism/qb2 for prototype code.
+Currently supported by Q2RTX and Quake2 Rerelease.

 # Build from source in Linux: